Justin Fitzpatrick: original and quality shoes

 Justin Fitzpatrick : des souliers originaux et de qualité

-Brown patent shoe
+Brown patent leather shoe

 One of the pairs made by Justin in Florence, which inspired the logo of his blog